ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 generally more robust than others.
 Births and deaths are geuerally more
 frequent by night than by day.
 The
-number of men capable of bearing arms is
+number of men capable of bearing arms i
-calculated at one fourth the population
 </td></tr></table>

 ---